apereo/cas/docs/cas-server-documentation/_includes/metrics-configuration.md

 The in-memory backend disables itself as soon as you’re using any of the other available backend.
 You can also disable it explicitly:

-{% include casproperties.html properties="management.metrics.export.simple" %}
+{% include casproperties.html thirdPartyStartsWith="management.metrics.export.simple" %}

 ### StatsD